IBM/cloud-native-starter/workshop/05-resiliency.md

 In distributed systems we need to **design for failure**.
 For example, microservices, which invoke other microservices, must be intelligent enough to continue to work even if some of their dependencies are currently not available.

-_Note:_ Here is a 3-min teaser video to the related topic: Handle microservice eesiliency with MicroProfile
+_Note:_ Here is a 3-min teaser video to the related topic: Handle microservice resiliency with MicroProfile

 [![Handle microservice resiliency with MicroProfile](https://img.youtube.com/vi/JeMI7gzmdO4/0.jpg)](https://www.youtube.com/watch?v=JeMI7gzmdO4 "Click play on youtube")